-Mr. Evered is c0-founder of the “Evered House,” a non profit artist residency for military veterans, first responders and those who serve in conflict zones.
+Mr. Evered is founder of the “Evered House,” a non profit artist residency for military veterans, first responders and those who serve in conflict zones.
+The residency house was located for four years in Flamingo Heights, California, and moved to Port Haywood, Virginia in 2021.
 The program is dedicated in honor of his father, Charles J. Evered, a veteran of World War II.
 Evered himself served in the United States Navy Reserve, reaching the rank of Lieutenant.
 His work has been profiled in The New York Times, BBC World and on NPR, among other outlets.
 In 2010 he formed a production company called Ordinance 14.